Python-SIP/sip/doc/directives.rst

         *code*
     %End

-This directive is used as part of the :directive:`%MappedType` directive (when it is required) or of a class specification (when it is optional) to specify the handwritten code that converts an instance of a C/C++ type to a Python object.
+This directive is used as part of the :directive:`%MappedType` directive or of a class specification to specify the handwritten code that converts an instance of a C/C++ type to a Python object.

 If used as part of a class specification then instances of the class will be automatically converted to the Python object, even though the class itself has